Njugen/tabflower/README.md

 - React, to manage the user interface of the options page
 - Bootstrap, to make the user interface responsive

-# Structure
+## Extension Structure

 Webextensions consists of multiple sections (all of them are most likely not used in every extension).
 Lets consider the following:
 A webextension may use one or more of the following features available in the web browser:

-### User interface script - what the user sees or what is running on the user interface
+#### User interface script - what the user sees or what is running on the user interface

 - Popup (UI that shows up when clicking the extension icon in the browser tray)
 - Sidebar (UI that shows up at the side of a web page, when triggering certain functionalities.
 E.g. history sidebar listing all visited pages)